Applications of cone structures to the anisotropic rheonomic Huygens' principle: Preliminaries on Lorentz-Finsler cones

 \begin{rem} Although $ G $ is not properly a Lorentz-Finsler metric because it fails to be smooth on $ \textup{Span}(T) $ (unless $ F $ is Riemannian), it can be shown that for any neighborhood $ U $ of the section $ T $ (regarded as a submanifold of $ TM $) there exists a proper Lorentz-Finsler metric $ L $ defined on all $ TM $ such that $ L = G $ in $ TM $ away from $ U $ (see \cite[Thm.
 5.6]{JS20}).
 As a consequence, any cone structure $ \mathcal{C} $ is the cone structure of a (smooth) Lorentz-Finsler metric defined on all $ TM $.

-Nonetheless, for the purposes of this work (in which we will only be interested in lightlike curves), we only need the Lorentz-Finsler metric to be smooth on a neighborhood of $ \mathcal{C} $, so we can always use $ G $ as the Lorentz-Finsler metric associated with a given cone structure.
+Nonetheless, for the purposes of this work (in which we will only be interested in lightlike curves), we only need the Lorentz-Finsler metric to be smooth on a neighborhood of $ \mathcal{C} $, so we can always use $ G $ as the Lorentz-Finsler metric associated with a given cone structure (see \cite{CS,LPH} for other works using $ G $).
 Observe also that the relation between the fundamental tensor of $ G $, $ g^G $, and the fundamental tensor of $ F $, $ g^F $, is

 for all $ v \in T_pM \setminus \textup{Span}(T_p) $, $ u,w \in T_pM $, $ p \in M $. \end{rem}

 The discussion above underlies the following converse to Prop. \ref{prop:cone_lf} (see \cite[Rem.
 5.9]{JS20}).